Isaac-Irvine/Roasterer/readme.md

 - if it can't make a complete timetable, make an incomplete one and/or report back why
 - make roaster look nicer.
 Maybe export data back to google sheets
 - add in wild cards
+- add available for training in Jobs and Cycles table
+- refactor data types. i.e use sets more
+- Should I be using BFS?

 ##Todo today:
 - sort jobs better in finder algorithm